Can a Pergola Withstand Florida Hurricanes? (Honest Answer)

 How AB Aluminum & Screens Builds for South Florida's Hurricane Conditions

-At AB Aluminum & Screens, every pergola, screen enclosure, and outdoor structure we install is built to meet South Florida's building code requirements.
+At AB Aluminum & Screens, every aluminum pergola we install in South Florida, along with each screen enclosure and outdoor structure, is built to meet South Florida's building code requirements.
 That means:

 • We use structural aluminum products with Miami-Dade product approvals